 Fax: (250) 493-2882

-The lands department is working towards improved confidence and trust in the administration process with increased engagement and participation in emerging and critical decisions on the land.
+The Lands Department is working towards improved confidence and trust in the administration process with increased engagement and participation in emerging and critical decisions on the land.

-With increasing demands going forward the development process and community needs to be balanced and it is important tq recognize the need for planning, policy and bylaw development.
+With increasing demands going forward the development process and community needs to be balanced and it is important to recognize the need for planning, policy and bylaw development.
 These policies will ensure interests on the land are protected for the benefit of the membership and reduce liabilities.

 The Penticton Indian Band Lands Department is responsible for balancing environmental, cultural and heritage values of PIB lands in conjunction with accessing economic development opportunities.